Artland is a social art market that connects galleries and buyers

 Another quirk of the art market is that many artists are also art collectors themselves — as a consequence of swapping their own works for works by other artist friends.
 So Artland reckons they too might value the app’s free collection management tools, giving them further incentive to join its community.

-While for newcomers to art buying and collecting the app can also function as a bit of an art history database — offering info on artists and art movements, as well as the ability to browse others’ collections for inspiration, and view core market info (e.g. upcoming exhibitions and art fairs).
+While for newcomers to art buying and collecting the app can also function as a bit of an art history database — offering info on artists and art movements, as well as the ability to browse others’ collections for inspiration and view core market info (so those upcoming exhibitions and art fairs).

-Here Artland is also serving its core customer again by also featuring interviews with listed gallery owners, as another relationship building strategy to help buyers and artists get to know them.
+Here Artland is also serving its core customer again by featuring interviews with listed gallery owners, as another relationship building strategy to help buyers and artists get to know them.

 0